Death of the Soul

 "He said it was related," James said.

-"So you'll go?"
+"So you're going?"
 Ylara questioned.

-Ylara frowned as the door opened randomly, she spotted something small run passed the door.
+Ylara frowned as the door opened for him, she spotted something small run passed the door.
 James looked after her, but didn't see it.
-She headed outside, immediately spotting Snugglebumps hopping about near the doorway.
+He left anyway.

 "What on earth are you?"
 Her hand reached out and picked it up by the scruff of the neck.
+It wriggled in her grip.

-Damien appeared around the corner, "hey.. get off my baby!"
+Damien appeared around the corner, "hey, get off my baby!"

 "Is this what your kind looks like as infants?"
 Ylara questioned, pulling a face.
 "Who'd sleep with you willingly?"

 "No no," Damien muttered, holding his hands out.
-"That's my Snugglebumps, my slave.. give her back."
+"That's my Snugglebumps, my slave.
+Give her back."

 Ylara tried to hold back a giggle.
 "I can't count how many things was wrong with that entire sentence."